Open-Tube-Project/Open-Tube-Project/README.md

 <p align="center">The OpenTube app will use Flutter for its design and UI adaptability.
 OpenTube as an app will be written in Dart for the core video pulling mechanic.
-OpenTube will use Kotlin code for android development, Swift for iOS development and ArkTS for OpenHarmony app development./p>
+OpenTube will use Kotlin code for android development, Swift for iOS development and ArkTS for OpenHarmony app development. /p>

 ###